Singapore City Guide

 Singapore has always been a much-adored destination for Indians, especially honeymooners, due to its proximity to India.
 It is also recognized as one of the most revered shopping destinations in South East Asia.
 With so many websites selling Singapore honeymoon packages and adventure packages, the country has become a melting pot of travelers from across the world.

 But Singapore can sometimes get boring due to its lack of adventure and mystery, and because everything is so well-organized.
-Which is why we have come up with a list of offbeat destinations in Singapore that you can try on your next visit.#1 Umbrella Trees
+This is why we have come up with a list of offbeat destinations in Singapore that you can try on your next visit.#1 Umbrella Trees

 Located on Hindoo road, this is a sight that not many people get to see around the world.
 Little India’s unusual attraction, Umbrella Trees are actual trees whose leaves have been replaced by colorful umbrellas.
 A local artist took up the responsibility of converting this dull-looking public park into one of the most colorful corners of Singapore city.
-The 5 umbrella tress in red, orange, yellow, blue and purple, with a green grassy cushion underneath, creates a spot for visitors to escape the scorching sun or the torrential rain that Singapore experiences every year.
+The 5 umbrella tress in red, orange, yellow, blue, and purple, with a green grassy cushion underneath, creates a spot for visitors to escape the scorching sun or the torrential rain that Singapore experiences every year.

 #2 MacRitchie Treetop Walk